0xMacro/trim/README.md

 (MLOAD (ADD 0x1000 0x20))
 ```

 This code is equivalent to the previous example.
-Note how you don't have to write *all* your code in s-expressions.

 You can also use the top operator (`_`) to refer to the top of the stack.
 The following examples are all equivalent: